Roboe/pangrama/README.md

 ## License

-Source code is released under the GPLv3 License.
-The full text of the license is available in the [LICENSE file](LICENSE).
+This repository follows the [REUSE specification](https://reuse.software/), so each file has a copyright header and the full text of each license is available in the [LICENSES folder](LICENSES/).

+Said so, files in this repo are generaly under the GPLv3+ license.

 ## Pangrams made with this tool